David Prosser Jr.: Decision not to prosecute abuse case

-Assembly staffers used for campaigning
+2002 legislative caucus scandal

-In 2006, Prosser testified on behalf of Wisconsin State Representative Scott Jensen who was being tried on three felony counts of misconduct in office because his legislative staffers also performed campaign activity on his behalf.
+In 2006, Prosser testified on behalf of Wisconsin state representative Scott Jensen who was being tried on three felony counts of misconduct in office because his legislative staffers also performed campaign activity on his behalf.
 Prosser stated that during seven years of his own tenure in the Wisconsin Assembly, he had used his taxpayer-funded staff for campaigning—the same crime Jensen was eventually convicted of.
 Prosser was not charged, and defended the actions saying, "it was a different era and public expectations were quite different".
 However critics described this as illegal activity, and the Appleton Post Crescent, Prosser's hometown paper, found Prosser's admissions sufficient reason to endorse Prosser's opponent in the 2011 election, saying Prosser fell short of having the "unimpeachable integrity" required of a high court judge because he had admittedly "condoned illegal activity" while serving as an elected official.

 Altercations with other justices

 During a closed-door debate between the justices on February 10, 2010, Prosser called Chief Justice Shirley Abrahamson "a total bitch" and threatened to "destroy her".
 A review of emails by the Milwaukee Journal Sentinel indicated that "justices on both sides described the court as dysfunctional, and Prosser and others suggested bringing in a third party for help".
 The 2010 conflict on the court was also criticized as having a potential for lowering court productivity and distracting the focus of the justices.
 Prosser admitted he overreacted, but justified his statements, saying he had been goaded, bullied and abused by two other justices for a long time, and that the fights were caused by liberal members of the court "ganging up" on him and attempting to create a "foul atmosphere".
 He also said the March 2011 revelations of the year-old altercation were an attempt to hurt his bid for re-election.
 When interviewed in March 2011, Justice Ann Walsh Bradley acknowledged Prosser had had outbursts over the years, but said there had not been one of significant magnitude since February 2010.
 She also commented that, "he is a good man - but you cannot accurately say he has a steady, even temperament."